token-7/token7-specs/README.md

 To begin with, there are two different definitions for the term federation:

-1. Joining two distinct networks (telecommunications networks)
+1. Information sharing between heterogeneous networks (telecommunications networks)
 2. Collective authority (federated identity)

 The TBF framework refers to No. 1